MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Update time logging but not update the project information immediately
 * Tooltip of several entities do not display properly
 * Time logging display the double value wrongly some times
-* Gantt chart display to miss the last day of task
+* Gantt chart display to miss the last day of bug
 * Default permission of guest role is wide open